pgRouting/pgrouting/doc/max_flow/pgr_maxFlowMinCost.rst

    :end-before: -- q2

 .. index::
-    single: maxFlowMinCost - Experimental ; One to Many - Experimental on v3.0
+    single: maxFlowMinCost - Experimental on v3.0 ; One to Many - Experimental on v3.0

 One to Many
 ...............................................................................